howard-e/note-android/README.md

+# Note!

-Simple note-taking application.
+Simple note-taking Android application.
 Created just to explore the use of different Android technologies.